ramokz/phantom-camera-docs/docs/editor-updater.md

         </td>
     </tr>
     <tr>
-        <td> If enabled, it will trigger the updater dialogue when the Godot project opens and show an updater button in the <code>Phantom Camera</code> editor panel.
+        <td> If enabled, it will trigger the updater button prompt in the viewfinder, as shown above at the <a href="#editor-updater">top of the page</a>, once the button is pressed ths above prompt will appear allowing for updating the addon to the latest version.
             <div class="warning custom-block">
             <p class="custom-block-title">IMPORTANT</p>
-            If you are using the addon by having forked the project, then the updater prompt will <i><b>always</b></i> be disabled.
+            This option is only available on non-forked projects.
             </div>
         </td>
         <td>